bxparks/AceTime/DEVELOPER.md

 Sometimes (often?), the switch from one ZoneEra to another happens at exactly the same time as one of the Transitions specified by the ZoneRule of the next ZoneEra.
-There is code that checks for this situation to make sure that extraneous Transition objects are not created.
+The code that checks for this situation is located at `ExtendedZoneProcessor::compareTransitionToMatch()` and was recently (v1.8) updated so that equality between a `Transition` and its `ZoneEra` is accepted if *any* of the `w`, `s` or `u` times match each other, instead of relying on just the `w` time.
+This prevents extraneous Transition objects are not created.
 (We don't want to switch to a new ZoneEra with a new ZonePolicy, then immediately switch to a different Transition due to the Rule in the new ZonePolicy.)

 The E3 era for this Zone begins at m2/d2 in the above example, which is different than the Transitions defined by the R3 rules.
 Similar to E2, we must